ESOF-423/BindexTK/Documentation/UserDocumentation.md

 This is the documentation for all users of bindex.tk on how to use the website.
 Instructions include commonly performed user actions, as well as a Frequently Asked Question [FAQ](#faq) section

+# What is Bindex.tk?

+Bindex.tk is a web application meant to make the task of managing senior community centers simple.
+We hope the final product will give your members and staff the ability to keep track of everything your center offers with an easy-to-use and effective toolset:
+* Administrator tools

+   With Administrator tools, you'll be able to manage members and volunteers and all of their information.
+   You'll also be able to use search tools to quickly access this information needed for printing forms, writing reports, and grant.
+   In addition, you'll be able to create activities, services and meals that members can sign up for.

+* Volunteer tools

+   Volunteers will be able to log their hours, sign up for a specific position, and access basic information for members.

+* Member tools

+   Members will be able to view and edit their own information, sign up for and check into activities/meals.

 ## Quick Links

 * [Members](#members)